IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_trusted_profile_template_info.rst

 Parameters
 ----------

-  include_history (False, bool, False)
+  template_id (True, str, None)
-    Defines if the entity history is included in the response.
+    ID of the trusted profile template.

   version (False, str, None)
     Version of the Profile Template.

-  template_id (True, str, None)
+  include_history (False, bool, False)
-    ID of the trusted profile template.
+    Defines if the entity history is included in the response.

   iaas_classic_username (False, any, None)
-    (Required when generation = 1) The IBM Cloud Classic Infrastructure (SoftLayer) user name.
+    The IBM Cloud Classic Infrastructure (SoftLayer) user name.
 This can also be provided via the environment variable 'IAAS_CLASSIC_USERNAME'.

   iaas_classic_api_key (False, any, None)
-    (Required when generation = 1) The IBM Cloud Classic Infrastructure API key.
+    The IBM Cloud Classic Infrastructure API key.
 This can also be provided via the environment variable 'IAAS_CLASSIC_API_KEY'.

   region (False, any, us-south)